 World Food Day is organised to bring awareness to how our changing planet affects food production and distribution.
 Related events explore topics such as examining how agriculture needs to adapt due to climate change as well as how migration affects food security.
 The aim of these sessions is to set goals that will eventually lead to building a Zero Hunger Generation.

-The message is that we all need to limit our consumption of foods that are high in salt, sugar and trans and saturated fats and instead make healthy eating and #ZeroHunger a part of our daily lives.
+The message is that we all need to limit our consumption of foods that are high in salt, sugar and trans and saturated fats.
+Instead we are to make healthy eating and #ZeroHunger a part of our daily lives.
 You can get familiar with your country’s dietary guidelines, change the way you eat, learn to understand nutrition labels, become a critical consumer, push for the availability of healthier food choices at work or in the community, be physically active and become more aware of your carbon food print.

 A healthy diet is one that meets the nutritional needs of individuals by supplying sufficient, safe, nutritious and diverse foods to lead an active life and reduce the risk of disease.
 It includes, among others, fruits, vegetables, legumes, nuts, seeds and whole grains, and foods that are low in fats (especially saturated fats), sugar and salt.